bxparks/rpn83p/docs/FUTURE.md

         - it may be possible to support the [IANA Timezone Database](https://www.iana.org/time-zones) with only about 32-48 kB of additional flash memory (i.e. 2-3 flash pages)
+- save and restore state files
+    - save the entire state of the app to a single appVar (archived to flash memory to save RAM and to be resilient across crashes and power cycles)
+    - display a menu of state files to user
+    - allow user to select a state file
+    - restore the entire state of the app from the state file

 ## Far Future